Caledonia, Wisconsin

 Caledonia is a village in Racine County, Wisconsin, United States.
 The population was 25,361 at the 2020 census.
-The residential community of Franksville is located within the village.
-Franksville is a former census-designated place.
-The residential neighborhood of Husher is also located within the village.

 History

 Prior to January 2006, Caledonia was a town.
 After the state government denied Caledonia's request to become a village, the state legislature enacted a special exemption, allowing Caledonia to proceed.
 A referendum in 2005 allowed Caledonia to become a village.